“We just don’t have time to write!”

 There is also a Travel startup that sends you on surprise trips after you fill in a questionnaire and give them your budget.

 Oh, and we have a documentary film company.
 They are the biggest here and then marketers, architects, programmers, designers and students – how does that sound?

 Caller: Wow!
 Sounds interesting, so you are not full of white men programming video games?

 You: Oh, No!
 We have a very diverse range of people.

-We have a women’s network, and the documentary film company seek out stories of social injustice.
+In fact, we have a women’s network, and the documentary film company seeks out stories of social injustice.